 Prepared food cases

-Carnitas (deep fried, tender chunks of pork; called chicharrones in some other Spanish-speaking countries)
+- Carnitas (deep-fried, tender chunks of pork): They're chicharrones in some other Spanish-speaking countries.

 05 of 05

-Pottery and dishes, sometimes made of clay and often decorated with traditional designs.
+- Pottery and dishes: Some are made of clay and often decorated with traditional designs.

-Mexican cooking and serving implements such as tortilla presses, comales, wooden and metal utensils, tortilla baskets, and lime squeezers.
+- Mexican cooking and serving implements: These include as tortilla presses, comales, wooden and metal utensils, tortilla baskets, and lime squeezers.

-Lotería sets, a much more colorful and interesting version of the game Bingo.
+- Lotería sets: Lotería is a much more colorful and interesting version of the game Bingo.